Park update for May 18: The Spur and Coach Passage at 30th Street and 10th Avenue are currently closed.

 Climate Art with the James Baldwin School

 High Line Education and the James Baldwin School collaborate on the Climate Art after school class as an in-person and remote learning experience for students.
-This class is an opportunity for students to earn 1 Earth Science or 1 Visual Art credit for the semester.
+This class is an opportunity for students to earn 1 Earth Science or 1 Visual Art credit per semester.

 '' Working with the High Line on an interdisciplinary course brings the science of climate action to life for my students.'